Awilo Longomba: Legacy

+Longomba is regarded as one of Africa's most influential musicians.
+According to Sud Quotidien, he succeeded in propelling "his Congolese surname to the top of the continental charts, swearing only by the new technology of soukous".
+Writing for Legit.ng, Olumide Alake noted that despite not performing in English, Nigeria's official language, Longomba nonetheless "won the hearts of millions of music lovers in the country and across the world".

-Longomba is among the most sought-after Congolese artists in Africa and Europe.
-Jide Taiwo, writing for Nigerian Entertainment Today, opined that Longomba "inspired a new crop of Nigerian entertainers who made several spoofs of his songs and thus began their own careers".
-Longomba's musical style has notably influenced several Nigerian musicians, including Funmi Adams, known for her song "Yaro" performed in Hausa in the late 1980s, and Julius Agwu, whose tracks such as "Okombo", "Chop Bisikit", "Bendown Sellect", and "I Buy Kwilikwili" all draw from Longomba's musical style.
-Nigerian singer-songwriter Burna Boy credited Longomba as a significant source of inspiration during his formative years in a guest appearance on Clique TV.
+Jide Taiwo, writing for Nigerian Entertainment Today, opined that he "inspired a new crop of Nigerian entertainers who made several spoofs of his songs and thus began their own careers", and further noted that his dominance of Nigerian airwaves was unrivaled, and while later Congolese artists such as Koffi Olomide and Fally Ipupa gained prominence, they did not replicate the same level of public frenzy.
+Longomba's musical style has notably influenced several Nigerian musicians, including Funmi Adams, known for her song "Yaro" performed in Hausa, and Julius Agwu, whose tracks such as "Okombo", "Chop Bisikit", "Bendown Sellect", and "I Buy Kwilikwili" all draw from Longomba's style.
+Nigerian singer-songwriter Burna Boy credited him as a significant source of inspiration during his formative years in a guest appearance on Clique TV.

-In February 2023, Nigerian singer Ayra Starr released "Sability", a techno-soukous-inspired single that sampled Longomba's "Coupé Bibamba".
-This release garnered praise from Tanzanian singer Harmonize, who commended the song's homage to Longomba, expressing admiration for his musical impact and stating, "I want to be like Awilo Longomba".
+In February 2023, Nigerian singer Ayra Starr released "Sability", a techno-soukous-inspired single that sampled "Coupé Bibamba".
+This release garnered praise from Tanzanian singer Harmonize, who commended the song's homage to Longomba and expressed admiration for his musical impact and stating, "I want to be like Awilo Longomba".

+Personal life

+Historian James A. Winders of Appalachian State University noted in his book Paris Africain: Rhythms of the African Diaspora that Longomba permanently relocated to Paris in 1989, settling in a building near Rue du Temple, and later acquired French citizenship in 1994 following his marriage to a French woman.
+In a 2016 interview with La Prospérité, Longomba disclosed that he is the father of six children and resides in London, where he relocated with his family.
+Additional reports have identified his wife as Paradis Kacharelle.

+During the mid-2000s, specifically between 2004 and 2005, Longomba was the subject of media speculation linking him romantically to fellow Congolese singer Barbara Kanam, though he clarified to La Prospérité that although they shared a cordial relationship, he was married and chose to keep his personal life private.
+He also stated that he was the one who decided to bring the "relationship" to an end, noting that his reasons were personal and not something he wished to discuss publicly.